 - Q Are antibiotics safe for people with heart problems before dental work?

-- Q Does eliminating dental infections lower heart problem risk?
+- Q Can treating dental infections lower my risk for heart problems?